bit-broker/website/content/en/docs/coordinator/connectors.md

      --include
 ```

-This will result in:
+This will result in a response as follows:

 ```
 HTTP/1.1 204 No Content
 ```

-When getting details for such users, their live status will be reflected in the corresponding attribute:
+When getting details for such users, their `is_live` status will be reflected in the corresponding attribute:

 ```js
 {